 The HTA and other ecosystem initiatives play a key role in supporting young NZ companies, and a selection of three NZ healthtech startups will be showcased on the Innovation Day of Healthtech Week.
 These include Alimetry, Exsurgo, and Zero-Cast.

-Recently in the national news after leaving ‘stealth mode’, Alimetry is launching its non-invasive technology to diagnose gastrointestinal conditions much faster and more accurately.
+Recently in the national news after leaving ‘stealth mode’, Alimetry is launching its non-invasive technology to aid a faster and more informed diagnosis for gastrointestinal conditions.
 Alimetry has been working closely with the HTA as one of the participants of the in-depth market validation sprints.

 Exsurgo was born from the team behind Rex Bionics and their product Axon is a device that uses EEG Neurofeedback to inform drug-free therapy for managing chronic pain.
 Exsurgo have worked closely with Callaghan Innovation throughout their product development.